 2.8.4.3.1 Where a mixture has not been tested to determine its skin corrosion potential, nor is sufficient data available on similar mixtures, the corrosive properties of the substances in the mixture shall be considered to classify and assign a packing group.
 This is possible when all substances in the mixture (i.e. present in concentrations of >1%) are considered for classification in accordance with Chapter 2.

-Applying the calculation method is only allowed if there are no synergistic effects known that make the mixture more corrosive than the sum of its substances.
+Applying the calculation method is only allowed if there are no synergistic effects that make the mixture more corrosive than the sum of its substances.
 This restriction applies only if packing group II or III would be assigned to the mixture.

-2.8.4.3.2 The generic cut-off value for the corrosive substances to be taken into account is 1%, or <1% if there is a presumption that the ingredients present at a concentration <1% can still be relevant for classifying the mixture to be corrosive to skin.
+2.8.4.3.2 When using the calculation method, all Class 8 ingredients present at a concentration of ≥ 1% shall be taken into account, or <1% if these ingredients are still relevant for classifying the mixture to be corrosive to skin.

 2.8.4.3.3 To determine whether a mixture containing corrosive substances shall be considered a corrosive mixture and to assign a packing group, the calculation method in the flow chart in Figure 2.8.4.3 shall be applied.
 When a specific concentration limit is assigned to a substance following its entry in the Dangerous Goods List or in a Special Provision, this limit shall be used instead of the generic limits in Figure 2.8.4.3.